-The first time you attempt a true PR, you should be coming from a background of many, many, many sets of 3 – 5 reps at submaximal.
+The first time you attempt a true PR, you should be coming from a background of many, many, many sets of 3 – 5 reps at submaximal weight.
 The first time you PR, you should blow your own mind with how much you lifted.
-You shouldn’t be going from 65# to 70# to 75# to 80#.

-The 1R is a stranger to you until you:
+The 1R Max Lift should be a stranger to you until you:

 - Develop proper movement patterns

 - Establish and build upon them with light load

 - Endure strength training for a few months

 - Lock in your movement patterns and technique at submaximal weight